pkutzner/xenorchestra_installer/README.md

 If you don't want NFS capabilities run "sudo apt-get remove nfs-common".

-If you ever get stuck on a specific revision of XO, or are receiving an alert saying "Please tell us who you are" from git you need to run the below:

-    git config --global user.email "you@example.com"
-    git config --global user.name "Your Name"

-Provide your name and email address in the quoted sections, without quotes.

 * Do not use LAMP
 * Optional to enable SSH access/highly recommended